 I presently teach different law courses at the University of Bristol, including its freely accessible online course on global citizenship.
 I have also taught courses at Kings College, Birkbeck College and BPP in London, at the University of Sheffield and at Universidad Sergio Arboleda in Bogota, as well as specialist online courses on migration and human rights for the Human Rights Education Associates.
 I have also been invited to teach seminars in more general courses at various universities around the globe including NYU, University of Miami, European University Institute, University of Helsinki, University of Barcelona or Los Andes University, as well as Universidad Libre, in Bogota.

 I have also taught courses at numerous summer schools including the Odysseus school on Migration and Asylum at the ULB (Brussels), the Migration course at the EUI or the Global and Regional Migration Governance programme at the University of Geneva.

 Finally, I have also been invited to teach legal practitioners, judges, civil servants and international organization officials at the Academy of European Law in Trier, at Brazilian Ministry of Labour in Brasilia, or at the Annual Immigration and Asylum practitioners meetings in Spain.
 I have also been invited as expert-expert by the European Judicial Training Network.

 I currently supervise PhD, Master and undergraduate students in numerous areas related to migration and mobility.
-I have served as part of PhD Tribunals at the European University Institute in Florence as well as at Universities in the UK, Spain, Norway, Ecuador and Brazil.
+I have been invited to serve as part of PhD Tribunals at the European University Institute in Florence as well as at Universities in the UK, Spain, Norway, Ecuador and Brazil.
 I am always eager to receive expressions of interest from prospective PhD students.
 More particular details on the procedural aspects of applying for a PhD at the University of Bristol Law School might be found here.